How is eye cancer treated?

 Once your eye heals, your surgeon will arrange for you to see a specialist who makes false eyes.
 This is usually about 4 to 6 weeks after your operation.
 Your surgeon will discuss with you which type of surgery you need.

-Radiotherapy may be the only treatment for eye cancer or it may be given after surgery.
+Radiotherapy may be the only treatment you have or it may be given after surgery.

 - External radiotherapy: High-energy rays are aimed at your eye using a machine called a linear accelerator to kill cancer cells.
 Read more about radiotherapy